DITA-native. Oxygen-first. Built for maintainability.

 Standards-first

-Public conformance statements instead of vague compliance slogans.
+Public, bounded conformance claims instead of broad compliance slogans.

 02

-Designed around real DITA authoring, reuse, validation, and publishing workflows.
+Designed around real DITA work: reuse, validation, publishing, baselines, review evidence, and translation handoffs.

 03